Nicolaus93/nicolaus93.github.io/_posts/2025-10-29-chicago_marathon.md

 3. The illness probably had some impact

-But honestly, I'm skeptical it was the main factorL:
+But honestly, I'm skeptical it was the main factor:
 - Your HR during Chicago was similar to (or even slightly lower than) your half marathon in much worse conditions
 - This suggests your cardiovascular system was fine
 - The illness gave you a convenient explanation, but the data points elsewhere

+### What the data really shows

+Your comparison to Berlin 2023 is telling: same HR zones, similar cadence maintenance there vs. progressive decline in Chicago.
+The key difference?
+You likely fueled better in Berlin.
+Your body had the aerobic capacity (proven by stable HR), but simply ran out of fuel to maintain the muscular output.
+Bottom line: I think you bonked due to nutrition/hydration, not illness.
+The pacing made it worse, but proper fueling might have saved the race even with the aggressive start.

 This is an intersting take that I didn't take into consideration.
 However, I'm not fully convinced.
 This is more or less the nutrition plan that I simulated during training.
 It's probably not perfect but it's definitely an improvement compared to my past attempts.
 In my first marathon I didn't eat almost anything and of course I bonked after ~30 kms.
 In the 2023 previous PB, I improvised the nutrition on race day and it somehow worked, but it wasn't planned so much in advance.
 This year I had a plan of eating a gel every 30/40 mins and I followed it consistently.
 While not perfect (I should try to eat at least 60 grams/hour), I believe it's still an improvement compared to my past attempts.
 But it's definitely something to keep in mind.

-### What the data really shows

-Your comparison to Berlin 2023 is telling: same HR zones, similar cadence maintenance there vs. progressive decline in Chicago.
-The key difference?
-You likely fueled better in Berlin.
-Your body had the aerobic capacity (proven by stable HR), but simply ran out of fuel to maintain the muscular output.
-Bottom line: I think you bonked due to nutrition/hydration, not illness.
-The pacing made it worse, but proper fueling might have saved the race even with the aggressive start.Retry

 # What's next?